 |UK GAAP REPLACED BY NEW ACCOUNTING STANDARDS|

-Current UK GAAP is about to be replaced in its entirety by a suite of new UK accounting standards - namely FRS 100, 101, 102 & 103.
-These standards will take effect for financial years commencing on/after 1 January 2015, with restated comparatives required for the prior period.
+UK GAAP was replaced in its entirety by a suite of new UK accounting standards - namely FRS 100, 101, 102 & 103.
+These standards took effect for financial years commencing on/after 1 January 2015, with restated comparatives required for the prior period.

 Therefore, the first period which will effectively be impacted by the new standards is the year commencing on/after 1 January 2014 - being the comparative year.

 Transition date (a term referred to by the new standards) is the first day of the restated comparative period.